-I am not a believer in hi-vis or the ride safe message.
-I don’t trust cars not to kill me.
-Riding in SE Asia has taught me to ride on the offensive, watch everyone like a hawk, assume the driver has had no formal training and simply bribed someone to get their licence and is now looking at Facebook on their phone.
+I am not a believer in hi-vis.
+I don’t trust cars not to kill me because I am in fluro and my experience is they still don’t see you.
+I ride on the offensive, watch everyone like a hawk, assume the driver is looking at Facebook on their phone.

-But even well trained drivers have shown in studies to tune out some of the things they see to focus on risks, and motorcycles are not viewed as a risk and can be tuned out regardless of what they wear.
-I think hi-vis can tempt a rider to think the cars should have seen them instead of 100% focus on scanning ahead and being prepared so I whilst I could not care less what others wear I have zero faith in it myself.
+But even professional drivers have shown in studies to tune out some of the things they see to focus on risks, and motorcycles are not viewed as a risk and can be tuned out regardless of what they wear.
+I think hi-vis tempts a rider to think the cars should have seen them instead of 100% focus on scanning ahead and being prepared.

 I did wonder if the jacket might help me off the bike.
 I’m referring to my wandering beside the roads to take the photos you see on this blog which is probably more dangerous than riding.
 Road workers here often have yellow and are positioned where one lane is closed and cars take notice of that because they need to stop or crash – but again I am not putting any faith in this idea.
 You may have seen I leave my lights on when stopped as well usually my hazard lights to give cars earlier warning.
 I always am reminded of a moto blogger I followed for years who had a terrible accident when off his bike hit by a car while taking a photo for his blog.